AngomRanjan/vet-clinic/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/AngomRanjan/fb-clone/issues).
+Feel free to check the [issues page](https://github.com/AngomRanjan/vet-clinic/issues).

 ## Show your support

-Give a [⭐️](https://github.com/AngomRanjan/fb-clone/stargazers) if you like this project!
+https://github.com/AngomRanjan/vet-clinic/stargazers) if you like this project!

 ## :footprints: Track Me